obspy/obspy/obspy/clients/neic/README.txt

 --------
 NEIC CWB Query service client for ObsPy.

-The obspy.neic package contains a client for the QueryServer software run at the National Earthquake Information Center (NEIC) in Golden, CO USA.
+The obspy.clients.neic package contains a client for the QueryServer software run at the National Earthquake Information Center (NEIC) in Golden, CO USA.
 This service is run publicly at cwbpub.cr.usgs.gov on port 2061.
 This server returns data based on a query command string as a series of binary MiniSEED blocks.
 The data are not necessarily in order and may have gaps, overlaps and possibly duplicate blocks.
 The client (this software) has to deal with these